lesaux/puppet-kibana4/README.md

 [*kibana4_user*]

 The user that will run the service.
-For now installation directory is still owned by root.
+Defaults to kibana.

 [*kibana4_uid*]